cargo-lambda/cargo-lambda/docs/commands/build.md

 # cargo lambda build

-Within a Rust project that includes a `Cargo.toml` file, run the `cargo lambda build` command to natively compile your Lambda functions in the project.
+Within a Rust project that includes a `Cargo.toml` file, run the `cargo lambda build` command to natively cross-compile your Lambda functions in the project to Linux.
 The resulting artifacts such as binaries or zips, will be placed in the `target/lambda` directory.
 This is an example of the output produced by this command:

 ```
 ❯ tree target/lambda